Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `drain`: Discard when the object is being affected by a weapon with `DrainWeapon=true`.
     - `inrange`: Discard if within weapon range from current target.
 Distance can be overridden via `DiscardOn.RangeOverride`.
     - `outofrange`: Discard if outside weapon range from current target.
 Distance can be overridden via `DiscardOn.RangeOverride`.
+  - If `DiscardOn.AbovePercent` or `DiscardOn.BelowPercent` is set, the effect is discarded when the object's health percentage is above/below that value.
+  - If `AffectAbovePercent` or `AffectBelowPercent` is set, the effect can be applied only when the object's health percentage is above/below that value.
   - If `PenetratesIronCurtain` is not set to true, the effect is not applied on currently invulnerable objects.
     - `PenetratesForceShield` can be used to set this separately for Force Shielded objects, defaults to value of `PenetratesIronCurtain`.
   - `Animation` defines animation to play in an indefinite loop for as long as the effect is active on the object it is attached to.